 - You want to start your own business

-Taking a quick look at StackOverflow, there are 319,626 total questions for Rails.
-Plus another 214,696 for Ruby.
-This is important, it means you can get help really quickly when you get stuck on a problem.
+Taking a quick look at StackOverflow, there are about 300.000 answered questions for Rails.
+Plus, another 200.000 answered Ruby questions.
+This is important.
+It means you can get help quickly when you get stuck on a problem.

-Another useful thing is the number of libraries you can use in your code, and Ruby has about 10746 of them.
+Another helpful thing is the number of libraries you can use in your code, and Ruby has over 10.000 of them.

 It makes you a better software developer

-If none of those reasons make Rails a compelling technology for you, it will at the least teach you a few useful concepts.
-Here are a some of them.
+If none of those reasons make Rails a compelling technology for you, it will teach you a few practical concepts.
+Here are some of them.

 - Behavior Driven Development (BDD)